pattonsgirl/CEG2350/Labs/Lab03/README.md

 5. Copy `sorting-party` into the folder.
 Write the command(s) used.

 6. Modify the permissions so that you can run your script on the command line from any location.
 Write the modifications needed.
+   - Note: if you already modified permissions, fill in this question with what you modified.

-7. In terms of user, group, and other, explain who is allowed to run the script.
+8. In terms of user, group, and other, explain who is allowed to run the script.

 ## Extra Credit - Colorize Me, Captain